liuqx315/Multiscale-pattern/sundials_extensions/doc/source/FortranInterface.rst

 For the Scaled Preconditioned Bi-CGStab solution of the linear systems, the user must call the FARKSPBCG routine.

    .. c:function:: SUBROUTINE FARKSPBCG(IPRETYPE, MAXL, DELT, IER)

-      :Description:  Interfaces with the :c:func:`ARKSpbcg()` and
+      Interfaces with the :c:func:`ARKSpbcg()` and
       ARKSpilsSet* routines to specify use of the SPBCG iterative linear solver.

-      :Arguments: The arguments are the same as those with the same names for :c:func:`FARKSPGMR()`.
+      **Arguments:**  The arguments are the same as those with the same names for :c:func:`FARKSPGMR()`.

 For descriptions of the optional user-supplied routines for use with :c:func:`FARKSPBCG()` see the section :ref:`FInterface.SpilsUserSupplied`.